JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

     }
 }
 ```
+(currently it is a bit verbose; in the future we will investigate - how can we provide a simple API for handling window key events).

 ## Dialogs
 There are two types of window – modal and regular.
 Below are the functions for creating each type of window: